 Peace Silk + Recycled Polyester

 High Quality Fabric Meterage for Clothing Designers • Baby Clothing

 Fashion Students • Archivists • Curators • Textile Conservation

 - Prevents genetically modified organisms (GMOs) from flooding food supplies

-- Increases worldwide demand for organic products
+- Increases worldwide demand for organic fabrics and sustainable textiles